Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 I heard you had some questions
 about cybersecurity.

-That’s okay.
+You’re in the right place.

-Awnt Truth got you.
+Awnt Truth has you.

-We’re not in a rush.
+We’re taking this slow.

-Let’s make this make sense.
+So let’s make this make sense.

 Cybersecurity is protecting your digital life
 the same way you protect your real one.